js13kGames/games/games/catapoolt/README.md

-# Catapoolt

-“Launch.
+> “Launch.
 Lunch.
 Litter.”

 A game about a black cat that bounces like a slingshot, eating mice to regain stamina while every jump drains it - with a twist.

 ## How to play